AstroTechies/astroneermodding/docs/guides/basicSetup.rst

 Setting up Folders
 ------------------

-Start by creating a folder ``AstroneerModding`` on a drive with at least 10GB of free space.
+Start by creating a folder ``AstroneerModding`` in your PC.
+A good location is your documents folder.
+This folder must be on a drive with at least 10GB of free space.
 If you also want to make mods with Unreal Engine later you will need another 30GB.

 Setting up unreal_pak_cli
 -------------------------